lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

-No, the fifth line of the script disables <kbd>CAPSLOCK</kbd>.
-It can stil be used as a hotkey in the in-game UI.
+No, the hotkey on the fifth line disables <kbd>CAPSLOCK</kbd>.
+It can stil be bound using the in-game UI.

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**